Rafaj-Design/LUI/README.md

 Download iOS framework from here: [iOS Framework](https://github.com/Ridiculous-Innovations/LUI/tree/master/iOS/LUIFramework/Latest)
 Download Mac OS X framework from here: [iOS Framework](https://github.com/Ridiculous-Innovations/LUI/tree/master/iOS/LUIFramework/Latest)
-!!!
+<small>!!!
 Mac OS X framework is in alpha mode and not yet ready for a production environment.
-We will be adding documentation on how to use it properly soon
+We will be adding documentation on how to use it properly soon</small>

 ## Basic installation